marlanperumal/playing-card-platform/README.md

     ```bash
     poetry install
     ```
-  - Create a copy of the `.env` file from the template
+- Create a copy of the `.env` file from the template.
+This will load necessary environment variables
   ```bash
   cp template.env .env
   ```